Table of contents:

 Accommodation

-Of course, there is a wide range of accommodation in Japan, from luxury hotels to simple hostels.
-Accordingly, prices also vary greatly.
+Of course, Japan offers a wide range of accomodation options, from luxury hotels to simple hostels.
+Accordingly, prices can vary greatly.

 Average accommodation prices